containers/podman.io_old/_posts/2020-01-15-bioinformatics-with-rootless-podman.md

 All well and good, but what happens about storage of that analysis?

-We can add that to our podman command, if we have a directory called data in /home we can map that as follows: -
+We can add that to our Podman command, if we have a directory called data in /home we can map that as follows:
 ```
 podman run -v /home/nbh23/data:/home/nbh23:z -it whatshap
 ```